-- A letter signed by a senior executive or site operations manager stating that the project would not move forward without the energy efficiency technical assistance and incentive; - Documentation from the customer on all relevant leases, agreements or commitments related to the CHP system or incentive offer; - Estimated project budget. - A complete benefit cost analysis for the CHP project using the Rhode Island Test, as well as application of this test applying sensitivities related to the removal of economic benefits - A report including a natural gas capacity analysis that addresses the impact of the proposed project on gas reliability; the potential cost of any necessary incremental gas capacity and distribution system reinforcements; and the possible acceleration of the date by which new pipeline capacity would be needed for the relevant area.
+- Documentation demonstrating that the project would not move forward without energy efficiency technical assistance and/or incentives.
+The documentation shall justify its finding with the following evidence: - A letter signed by a senior executive or site operations manager stating that the project would not move forward without the energy efficiency technical assistance and incentive; - Documentation from the customer on all relevant leases, agreements or commitments related to the CHP system or incentive offer; - Estimated project budget. - A complete benefit cost analysis for the CHP project using the Rhode Island Test, as well as application of this test applying sensitivities related to the removal of economic benefits - A report including a natural gas capacity analysis that addresses the impact of the proposed project on gas reliability; the potential cost of any necessary incremental gas capacity and distribution system reinforcements; and the possible acceleration of the date by which new pipeline capacity would be needed for the relevant area.